pop-os/shell/README.md

   title: "<Optional Window Title>"
 }
 ```
 For example, doing `xprop` on GNOME Settings (or GNOME Control Center), the WM_CLASS values are `gnome-control-center` and `Gnome-control-center`.
 Use the second value (Gnome-control-center), which pop-shell will read.
-The `title` is optional.
+The `title` field is optional.

 After applying changes in `config.json`, you can reload the tiling if it doesn't work the first time.